WalberMelo/WalberMelo/README.md

 <br/>
 🎯  2023 Goals: Learn more about AI
 <br/>
-🧭  Life Hack: "Explore with knowledge"
+🧭  Life Hack: "Motivation is a door that opens from the inside"
 <br/>

 ### Hobbies